CN3ves/5-/docs/index.md

 **Narration effects**: To keep thinks interesting and provide continuous opportunities for small twists and turns, when a 1 is rolled in any dice, a narrative effect may be used by adding a *but* to the action resolution, attenuating the results of the action.
 So for a failed roll, the player fails *but* there was something happened as a consequence, while for a successful roll there was a consequence unaccounted.
 > The player tries to hide before the guards come into the room.
 He fails to find a place to hide, but he notices an open window through which he can escape.
 The player successfully spots a secret passage on the wall, but the opening mechanism seems to be stuck.

 Similarly, when a 6 is rolled, an *and* effect may be considering, adding an extra side effect to the action.
 In this case, regardless of the character success, something else happens.
+> The player tries to hide before the guards come into the room.
+He fails to find a place to hide and makes loud noises, warning the guards for his presence.
+The player successfully spots a secret passage on the wall and the trap on it.

 **Wounds**: Every time a character fails a defence action, it takes 1 to the matching resistance *(physical combat to physical resistance or social for social conflict)*.
 If this value is greater than the resistance point, the character will gain a -1 fatigue penalty for each point above the resistance point.
 If the value is above the break-point, the character is unable to continue.
 At the end of the conflict, a 2d6 must be rolled if the resistance point was broken *(same roll for level up resistances)*.
 If any die shows a value the below current fatigue penalty, the character gains a wound (physical, mental, social) condition.